 - Salesforce starts tracking field history from the date and time that you enable it on a field.
-Changes made before this date and time aren't included and didn't create an entry in the History related list. - Use Data Loader or the queryAll() API to retrieve field history that 's 18-24 months old. - Changes to fields with more than 255 characters are tracked as edited, and their old and new values aren't recorded. - Tracked field values aren't automatically translated; they display in the language in which they were made.
-For example, if a field is changed from Green to Verde, Verde is displayed no matter what a user's language is, unless the field value has been translated into other languages via the Translation Workbench.
-This behavior also applies to record types and picklist values. - Changes to custom field labels that have been translated via the Translation Workbench are shown in the locale of the user viewing the History related list.
-For example, if a custom field label is Red and translated into Spanish as Rojo, then a user with a Spanish locale sees the custom field label as Rojo.
-Otherwise, the user sees the custom field label as Red. - Changes to date fields, number fields, and standard fields are shown in the locale of the user viewing the History related list.
-For example, a date change to August 5, 2012 shows as 8/5/2012 for a user with the English (United States) locale, and as 5/8/2012 for a user with the English (United Kingdom) locale. - If Process Builder, an Apex trigger, or a Flow causes a change on an object the current user doesn't have permission to edit, that change isn't tracked.
-Field history honors the permissions of the current user and doesn't record changes that occur in system context. - In Lightning, you can see gaps in numerical order in the Created Date and ID fields.
-All tracked changes still are committed and recorded to your audit log.
-However, the exact time that those changes occur in the database can vary widely and aren't guaranteed to occur within the same millisecond.
-For example, there can be triggers or updates on a field that increase the commit time, and you can see a gap in time.
-During that time period, IDs are created in increasing numerical order but can also have gaps for the same - Changes to time fields aren't tracked in the field history related list. - The Field History Tracking timestamp is precise to a second in time.
+Changes made before this date and time aren't included and didn't create an entry in the History related list. - Use Data Loader or the queryAll() API to retrieve field history that 's 18-24 months old. - Changes to fields with more than 255 characters are tracked as edited, and their old and new values aren't recorded. - Changes to time fields aren't tracked in the field history related list. - The Field History Tracking timestamp is precise to a second in time.
 In other words, if two users update the same tracked field on the same record in the same second, both updates have the same timestamp.
 Salesforce can't guarantee the commit order of these changes to the database.
 As a result, the display values can look out of order. - You can't create a record type on a standard or custom object and enable field history tracking on the record type in the same Metadata API deployment.
-Instead, create the record type in one deployment and enable history tracking on it in a separate deployment.
+Instead, create the record type in one deployment and enable history tracking on it in a separate deployment. - Salesforce doesn't enable the recently viewed or referenced functionality in StandardObjectNameHistory or CustomObjectName__History objects.
+As a result, you can't use the FOR VIEW or FOR REFERENCE clauses in SOQL queries on these history objects.
+For example, the following SOQL query isn't valid: